Fox Creek Farm CSA logo

 How did you meet (and is that a true story)?

 We first met in Senegal (West Africa), catching a ride in a bush taxi at the Gare Routière in Dakar.
 Sara was in Peace Corps, while Raymond, from Rotterdam, the Netherlands, was just ‘passing through’.
-And yes, it is a true story.
+We are still amazed how a chance meeting has evolved into this farm, feeding so many people exceptional produce!

 Back to top ↑